 The benefits of a Bucknell education

-At Bucknell you’ll join a community of students, faculty, and alumni who think, act, create, and engage with the world.
-All of your learning, in class and out, will give you the skills, knowledge, and flexibility of mind employers seek.
+Led by professors and your own intuition, you’ll delve deeply into the ideas and theories you’re passionateabout while still exploring whatever else interests you.
+You can take advantage of our resources to find career opportunities and gain useful experiences and skills.
 You’ll have access to career services such as advising, networking, mock interviews, internship support, and employer fairs.
 And your hard work will pay off.
-The career placement rate for recent Bucknell graduates is consistently high: 96% of the Class of 2015 was employed, in graduate school, both employed and in graduate school, or volunteering within nine months of graduation.
-Bucknell is ranked #3 among best value liberal arts colleges for alumni mid-career salaries.
-And our alumni include highly successful business leaders, researchers, physicians, entrepreneurs, educators, scholars, actors, engineers, authors, artists, and humanitarians.
+The career placement rate for recent Bucknellgraduates is consistently high: 97% of the Class of 2016 were employed, ingraduate school, both employed and in graduate school, or volunteeringwithin nine months of graduation.
+Bucknell is ranked #3 among “best value” liberal arts colleges for alumni mid-career salary.
+Our alumni includehighly successful business leaders, researchers, physicians, entrepreneurs, educators, scholars, actors, engineers, authors, artists, and humanitarians.

-When you come to Bucknell, you’ll join a close-knit community where nearly all undergraduates live on campus.
-Scholars and speakers visit campus regularly to complement your learning.
-You can participate in Division I athletics, intramural and club sports, a strong fraternity and sorority system, about 200 student-run organizations, and diverse religious life programs.
+At Bucknell, learning is an experience that takes place in and out of the classroom—and every space in between.
+Nearly all undergraduates live on campus, which creates a tight-knit community where you can connect with different people, ideas, and perspectives.
+Visiting scholars and speakers come to campus nearly every week to complement your learning and explore important issues in depth.
+You can participate in Division I athletics, intramural and club sports, a strong fraternity and sorority system, about 150 student-run clubs and organizations, and diverse religious life programs.

 Learning happens off campus too.
-Students perform service locally and as far away as Nicaragua and Uganda.
+Students frequently perform service, locally and as far away as Nicaragua, Nepal, and Uganda.
 They secure summer internships with nonprofit organizations and corporations.
-They study abroad through one of the University’s own programs or through more than 430 other approved programs worldwide.
-After they graduate, they live, work, volunteer, and study all over the world.
+They study abroad through one of the University’sown programs or through more than 430 other approved programs worldwide.
+After they graduate, Bucknell alumni live, work, volunteer, and study all over the world.

 A beautiful campus

-With its green spaces and striking vistas, Bucknell is a quintessential college environment in the heart of scenic central Pennsylvania.
-You’ll be able to walk to the shops and restaurants of historic downtown Lewisburg, including the Barnes & Noble at Bucknell University bookstore and the art deco Campus Theatre.
-Within the surrounding region, you can kayak on the Susquehanna River, hike on the many trails in the area, or go for a bike ride on the rail trail just minutes from campus.
-When you’re feeling like some urban exposure, New York City; Baltimore; Washington, DC; Philadelphia; and Pittsburgh are all within a three- to four-hour drive.
-We run bus trips to selected cities too.
+From your first visit to your proud walkat Commencement to every time you retrace your steps back to Bucknell, you’ll experience a beauty and tradition that runs deep.
+Our 450-acrecampus in historic Lewisburg, Pennsylvania, with its green spaces and beautiful scenery, provides a stunning backdrop for discovery.
+You can walk to downtown restaurants, shops, andentertainment, including the Barnes & Noble at Bucknell University Bookstore and the art deco Campus Theatre.
+Venture out into the Susquehanna Valley, where you can kayak on the Susquehanna River, hike on many local trails, or bike on the rail trail just minutes from campus.
+When you want some urban exposure, New York City, Baltimore, Philadelphia, Pittsburgh, and Washington, DC, are all within a three- to four-hour drive.
+We offer chartered bus trips to selected cities too.

 Applying for admission

 When you apply for admission, we look at the whole picture your application represents.
-Among the many factors we consider are your intellectual ability, the quality of your high school preparation, your SAT or ACT scores, your special talents and contributions to your school and community, your writing skills, your recommendations, and your character.
+Among the many factors we consider are your intellectual ability, the quality of your preparation, your SAT or ACT scores, your special talents and contributions to your school and community, yourwriting skills, your recommendations, and your character.

-About 52% of students receive scholarships and grants from the University, and about 62% receive financial aid of some form, including need-based scholarships, loans, work-study, and a limited number of merit scholarships, including Arts Merit Scholarships, Presidential Fellowships, and Dean’s Scholarships.
-The average total financial aid package in the fall of 2016 for first-year students with financial need was about $35,500.
-The average student loan debt upon graduation is about $22,600.
+About 52% of students receive scholarships and grants from the University, and about 60% receive financial aid of some form, including need-based grants, loans, work-study, and a limited number of merit scholarships.
+The average total financial aid package in the fall of 2017 for first-year students with financial need was about $37,500.
+For the Class of 2017, the average student loan debt upon graduation for those who borrowed was $22,600.